Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 Note carefully also the documentation requirements, including that the rabies vaccine must be given at least 30 days in advance and that a health certificate is required for pets from outside of the EU.
-Pets in the cabin cost €50 one-way.
+Pets in the cabin cost €70 one-way in economy, or free of charge in business class.

 Click here for the full details.